 What is an Autoresponder?

 Autoresponder is a series of email content that gets delivered every time someone subscribes to your email list.
-It goes out in a certain sequence, on certain pre-determined dates.
+Unlike other automated emails, it goes out in a certain sequence, on certain pre-determined dates.
 This sequence is delivered over time with the goal to develop a deeper relationship with your new audience.

 An autoresponder tends to be purely content based or mostly content with low key offers for service based online professionals but it can be straight up warm up and promotional content for companies selling software or physical products..

 Think about your core message for a second, and think about the various ways you are pushing it out.
 You have your home page, your about page and services page.
 You publish relevant content on your blog and you also push content on various social media platforms.

 Now think about somebody who discovers you for the first time.
 What is the best way to let them know everything you do in your business, what you stand for, and what your core message is?
 Is it your newsletter, is it your website?